ResponsibleTechWork/RespTechWork-website/CONTRIBUTING.md

 # Contributing

 We welcome contributions to this project.
-Please follow our code of conduct (CODE_OF_CONDUCT.md).
+Please follow our code of conduct (CODE_OF_CONDUCT).

 To contribute you will need to fork the project.
-Thereafter follow the set up instructions in the README.md file.
+Thereafter follow the set up instructions in the README file.

+## Opening an issue

+We recommend opening an issue for the following situations:

+* Report an error you can’t solve yourself
+* Discuss a high-level topic or idea (for example, community, vision or policies)
+* Propose a new feature or other project idea

+This list is proposed by [Open Source Guides](https://opensource.guide/how-to-contribute/#how-to-submit-a-contribution).

-These are the steps in outline required to make a pull request.
+If you decide to tackle an issue yourself, these are the steps you'll need to take to make a pull request.

 1. Fork the repo
 2. Clone your fork